Air Quality and Health Information

 • Individuals with heart disease - Particle pollution has long been known to negatively impact heart function but recent studies are also finding a link between ozone and negative impacts on heart function.
 People with existing heart disease have less tolerance for the effects of pollutants.

-• The Elderly - As people age, their bodies have less tolerance for the effects of pollutants.
+• Older adults - As people age, their bodies have less tolerance for the effects of pollutants.

 • Individuals who are exerting themselves - At higher levels of pollutants even healthy adults who are exerting themselves will bring in more air and thus more pollution into their lungs.

 Sensitive individuals who limit their exposure to poor air quality will reduce the likelihood of the need for additional medication, emergency department visits, and hospitalizations.
-DEP staff meteorologists remind you to 'Keep an eye on the AQI.'
+Maine DEP staff meteorologists remind you to “Keep an eye on the AQI.”

 Indoor Air Purifiers

 Some indoor air purifiers use ozone to clean the air.
-However, Ozone in the lower atmosphere is a pollutant.
-There is no doubt about that.
+However, ozone in the lower atmosphere is a pollutant.
 While ozone can clean the air, one needs to monitor its use very closely to avoid unhealthy levels.
 This is a very complicated process and not easily accomplished without sophisticated monitoring equipment and continuous vigilance.

-The Maine Indoor Air Quality Council covers general indoor air quality issues at: http://www.miaqc.org/
+The Maine Indoor Air Quality Council covers general indoor air quality issues.

-The U.S EPA deals with indoor air in general at: http://www.epa.gov/iaq/index.html.
+The U.S EPA deals with indoor air in general.

 California Air Resources Board has issued a report assessing the health impacts of indoor air pollution.
-Air 'purifiers' that emit ozone were included in their list of indoor air pollution sources which contribute to asthma, respiratory disease and more.
-For more information go to: http://www.arb.ca.gov/research/indoor/aircleaners.htm
+Air purifiers that emit ozone were included in their list of indoor air pollution sources which contribute to asthma, respiratory disease and more.

 Pollen (aeroallergens)

-Maine DEP is aware that pollen & molds, aka aeroallergens, impact people's health.
-The Maine DEP, in collaboration with the Maine CDC, is currently working on the deployment of new sensors capable of continuously measuring the levels of aeroallergens and other particulates in the air.
-The data from these sensors are not yet publicly available while we develop our understanding of these new sensors and work to improve the quality of the data.
+Maine DEP is aware that pollen and molds, also known as aeroallergens, impact people's health.
+The Maine DEP, in collaboration with the Maine Center for Disease Control and Prevention (CDC), has deployed new sensors capable of continuously measuring the levels of aeroallergens and other particulates in the air.
+The data from these sensors will be available on a Maine CDC web page in Spring of 2026.

-There is currently only one source of aeroallergen data in Maine and it is the Micmac Tribe in Presque Isle.
+The Mi’kmaq Tribe in Presque Isle performs a pollen and mold count weekdays except during the winter months.
 Their data is not available on the web at this time but if you live in northern Maine and would like to find out what the values are you can sign up to be added to their email list.
-To do so, please contact Dave Macek at dmacek@micmac-nsn.gov
+To do so, please contact Aaron Macek at amacek@micmac-nsn.gov.

-The National Allergen Bureau (NAB) does have a 'network' of monitors (http://www.aaaai.org/global/nab-pollen-counts/northeast-region) but the closest one is in Connecticut.
-This would not be representative of what we in Maine are exposed to.
-Unfortunately, many of the NAB's monitors are funded by local allergists who view the data as proprietary for their patients only.
+The National Allergen Bureau (NAB) does have a network of monitors but the closest one is now in New Hampshire.
+This may not be representative of all of Maine.
+Most of the NAB's monitors are funded by local allergists who view the data as proprietary for their patients only.
+Therefore, not all data is available to the public.

 The Council of State and Territorial Epidemiologists (CSTE), in collaboration with the National Atmospheric Deposition Program's (NADP) Aeroallergen Monitoring Science Committee (AMSC), is working to establish a coordinated, standardized, quality assured, national aeroallergen network, whose data is publicly available.